RafaelCotrim/SurveyComputerVision/README.md

 # Article 1

-## Structure
+## Article Structure

 - Title
 - Abstract
 - Introduction
-  - What are computer vision algorithms?
+  - What are computer vision/object detection algorithms?
   - Why are they important?
   - What is the point of this study
 - Methodology